City of Regina Homepage

 Planning

 residents Creates financial sustainability through new tax revenue and larger tax base per hectare Promotes active transportation and more choice (walking, cycling, transit), leading to decreased traffic emissions and a healthier population Creates cost savings and efficiencies in use of land, infrastructure and services like transit already in place Ensures the population needed for neighbourhood schools and amenities to stay open Improves safety with less “dead space” and more “eyes on the street” Intensification As investments are made to renew infrastructure in the downtown area, revitalizing Scarth Street is an opportunity to go beyond replacing what is there today and invest in a lively public life for the future.
 Learn more about the City’s initiatives to welcome reinvestment, redevelopment and new residents and businesses to the heart of our city.
-Intensification and Revitalization Incentive Programs The City offers grants up to $50,000 and property tax exemptions up to 5 years for eligible intensification and revitalization projects in City Centre, Heritage and North Central.
+City Centre Incentive Program The City offers grants of up to $50,000 for storefront improvement and tenant fit-up projects, as well as tax exemptions for new development on vacant lots within the City Centre.
+For details on eligibility, visit the City Centre Incentive Program page.
 Development Fee Waiver Since Fall 2022, the City waives certain development application fees when an application creates intensification on a site within City Centre, Heritage and North Central.
 View the fee schedule.
 Data Maps The City features maps on our Open Data website, such as Road Classification Map, Water Main Pipe Types Map, Domestic Sewer Network Map and more, which help developers understand our infrastructure and inform development proposals at the start of a project.
 Backyard Suites A recommendation from the Underutilized Land Improvement Strategy (ULIS), Backyard Suites are allowed in most residential zones throughout Regina as of 2021.
 Removal of the Intensification Levy In 2021, The City removed the Intensification Levy city-wide as part of our efforts to remove barriers to development in established areas.
 Housing Incentive Program An update to the Housing Incentives Program, requiring Council approval in January 2023, aligns incentives with strategic areas, such as City Centre, North-Central and Heritage.
 Building Permit Service Review The City completed a Building Permit Service Review in 2020 and implemented many processes improvements.
 Since 2018, we have reduced our processing times from 39 days to 4.77 days for residential permits and 45 days to 8.3 days for commercial permits.
 Our efficient, new online permit portal called eBuild was launched in 2021.
 Downtown Neighbourhood Plan The Regina Downtown Neighbourhood Plan was developed to guide growth and strategic investment into infrastructure, development and urban design in the Downtown.
 Zoning Review A new Zoning Bylaw was approved in 2019, which set conditions for achieving intensification on development sites and flexibility in land use.
 An important amendment was removing parking minimums in Downtown.
 Environmental Impacted Sites The Province of Saskatchewan website currently has a dedicated webpage on Environmental Impacted Sites online map of the public registry of environmental impact sites, allowing users to see the location of the impacted site, the contaminant(s) of concern and its current status.
 Resources for Developers to Support Intensification Learn more about initiatives currently underway to help revitalize Regina’s core and reach our intensification targets.
 Neighbourhood and Corridor Plans Neighbourhood and Corridor Plans provide specific land use, urban design and infrastructure investment policies for defined areas within the city.
 The Victoria Avenue Corridor project was completed in 2021.
 Corridor rehabilitation projects are underway for Dewdney Avenue, 11th Avenue, Saskatchewan Drive Corridor and Scarth Street.
 Regina Revitalization Initiative Redevelopment of the former railyards and Taylor Field site, known as the Regina Revitalization Initiative, represents opportunities to bring new investments to the City’s core which would increase the intensification rate.
 Temporary Uses The City is exploring potential zoning bylaw amendments to allow and regulate a range of temporary uses in certain areas of the city, such as underused parking lots for example.
 Underutilized Land Improvement Strategy The Underutilized Land Improvement Strategy outlines 48 actions to address barriers to reinvestment in vacant and underutilized lands.
 As of 2021, 23 actions were in progress and 9 actions were completed, including many points mentioned above in Completed Initiatives Supporting Intensification.
 Downtown Serviceability Studies In 2023, the City will begin updating our assessments for the capacity of the water, wastewater and storm water systems in the City’s core and determining how the systems could accommodate the addition of 10,000 residents.
 Transportation Master Plan The Transportation Master Plan (TMP) is scheduled for a 5-year review in 2023.
 The TMP helps support intensification through policies that elevate the role of transit by focusing intensification and transit along urban corridors.
 The TMP also includes plans for supporting active transportation such as walking and cycling.
 Ongoing Initiatives to Support Intensification Infrastructure Development Development Charges Land Development Applications, Manuals and Fees City Land for Sale & Lease How our City is Built - Planning & Development Process Summary Canabis Retail Information Neighbourhood Profiles Housing Strategy Official Community Plan

 Plans for PL202300096